jayshozie/ceng240/notes4newbies/W01-intro.md

 -------------------------------------------------------------------------------

-There are 2 ways some concepts are explained in this file.
-That's for your convention, because, in my opinion, the CENG240 way of explaining these concepts are not that good.
-They don't explain most of the stuff, and that strongly hurts the foundation of your understanding of computers.
+You'll notice some concepts in this file are explained in two ways.
+This is because, in my opinion, the CENG240 approach these topics often lacks the depth needed to build a strong foundational understanding of computers.
+I've provided additional detail to help bridge that gap.

 # Computers